-- 1. payments made directly by the person who is liable for a PEIA insured's sickness, injury, disease or disability, or any insurance company which pays on behalf of that person, or any other payments on his or her behalf; - 2. any payments, settlements, judgments, or arbitration awards paid by any insurance company under an uninsured, underinsured motorist policy or medical pay provisions on the insured's behalf; and - 3. any payments from any source designed or intended to compensate a PEIA insured for sickness, injury, disease, or disability sustained as the result of the negligence or wrongful action or alleged negligence or wrongful action of another person.
+- 1. payments made directly by the person who is liable for a PEIA insured's sickness, injury, disease or disability, or any insurance company which pays on behalf of that person, or any other payments on his or her behalf; - 2. any payments, settlements, judgments, or arbitration awards paid by any insurance company under an uninsured, underinsured motorist policy or medical pay provisions on the insured's behalf; and for sickness, injury, disease, or disability sustained as the result of the negligence or wrongful action or alleged negligence or wrongful action of another person.